 In addition to CIMF, Paul’s has realized his cultural engagement priority through his role as the organizer for the 2016 Danbury Concert Across America to End Gun Violence, his representation of the Juilliard School and the United States at the Kyoto International Music Festival, and through his work, Dawn, which was written in memory of Sandy Hook Elementary School Principal, Dawn Hochsprung.
 The work has received over 15 performances and has been heard around the United States.
 He has also appeared for interviews with the Hartford Courant, “Fifteen” Questions, and CT NPR and his writing has appeared in NewMusicBox, an online publication.

 A passionate educator of all ages, he has been an adjunct faculty member at New York University’s Steinhardt School since 2015 and before that was a music theory teaching fellow in Juilliard’s College Division and an instructor in Juilliard’s Pre-College Division.
 From 2014-15, he was composer-in-residence at the pianoSonoma MusicFestival for amateur adult musicians and in 2015, founded the Chamber Music Intensive, for both children and adults, which is now part of the Charles Ives Music Festival.
 He was also the Western Connecticut Youth Orchestra’s Composer-in-Residence for the 2017-18 season and teaches privately in the NYC and Fairfield County areas.

-Paul is currently a C.V.
-Starr D.M.A. candidate at the Juilliard School, where he received an M.M., and he holds a B.M. from New York University.
-His two principal teachers were Robert Beaser and Justin Dello Joio.
+Paul received his doctoral of musical arts and master of music degrees at the Juilliard School and a B.M. from New York University.
+His two primary teachers have been Robert Beaser and Justin Dello Joio.